-Operational damage, on the other hand, refers to any damage incurred while using the tyre on your vehicle.
-This happens through the regular use of a tyre, as it often comes into contact with various objects and materials.
+Mechanical damage, on the other hand, refers to any damage that occurred while using the tyre.
+This happens through regular use of a tyre, as it often comes into contact with various sharp objects and rough materials.
 As a result, this is not due to any fault by the factory.

 A tyre is a rather complex product and there can be different types of damage depending on where it occurs.
 We can break down tyre damage into five key areas:

-Just as there are different parts to a tyre, there are many causes of operational damage.
+Just as there are different parts to a tyre, there are many causes of mechanical tyre damage.
 The most common causes of damage include:

-Suddenly overrunning a curb or pothole - this damages the textile, steel or bead cord ply components and causes the formation of bubbles on the side of the tyre.
+- Suddenly overrunning a curb or pothole - this damages the textile, steel or bead cord ply components and causes bubbles on the side of the tyre.

 This tyre shows different signs of tyre damage, including side tearing and tread separation.

-What are the most common types of damage?
+What are the most common types of tyre damage?

-Some types of damage are more common than others.
-As a driver, it never hurts to understand these instances, so that you can better diagnose and respond to them if they ever occur.
+Some types of tyre damage are more common than others.
+As a driver, it never hurts to understand these situations, so that you can better diagnose and respond to them if they ever occur.

 A nail does not usually cause significant weakening to the tyre structure and only leads to rapid air release on rare occasions.

-When the rubber is cut and defected, serious damage can often occur and a hot repair might be required.
+When the rubber is cut, serious damage can often occur and hot repair might be required.

-Incorrect tyre pressure is one of the most common causes and it can lead to numerous issues:
+Incorrect tyre pressure is one of the most common causes of tyre damage and it can lead to numerous issues:

-Peripheral tear of carcass ply along the textile cord
+- Peripheral tear of the carcass ply along the textile cord

 When should the tyre be decommissioned?